Job-Ad-Research-at-QSB-LUC/JAAT/README.md

 `FE = FirmExtract()`

 This initiates the firm extraction object with our custom NER model: firmNER.
+Optionally, you can choose to have all extracted firm names standardized according to the methid proposed by [Wasi and Flaeen](https://www.aaronflaaen.com/uploads/3/1/2/4/31243277/wasi_flaaen_statarecordlinkageutilities_20140401.pdf).
+This can be done by setting the `standardize` parameter to `True`.

 Following this, run it on any given (job ad) text:

 `firms = FE.get_firm(TEXT)`